Biography

 Friedrich Kuhlau International Flute Competition

-Category III Ensemble with Three to Five Instruments
+Category: III Ensemble with three to five Instruments

-1st Prize "Gravitas" (today "Ventus")
+1st Prize "Gravitas" (now "Ventus")

 2025